Know your yard – basics for plant shopping

 Planting on a budget

 Discount stores, hardware stores, and others now often carry a large stock of plants at lower prices, sometimes even native varieties.
-Farmers’ markets usually have sellers who offer native plants you can’t find elsewhere locally.
-Look for sales.
-Shop online.
-Join an online garden group that shares plants or cuttings.
-Look for local groups that do the same thing.
+Farmers’ markets often have sellers who offer native plants you can’t find elsewhere locally.
+Look for sales, shop online, join an online garden group that shares plants or cuttings, and look for local groups that do the same thing.

 Beware!